If you're new here, you may want to subscribe to my RSS feed. Thanks for visiting!

 “Even if we divert or eliminate all new waste, landfills will emit greenhouse gas for decades.

 According to the EPA, U.S. landfills emit about 100 million metric tons of CO2-equivalent (or about 21 million cars) of greenhouse gas annually.
 Thus it's no surprise that measuring corporate waste emissions is the hottest thing to hit carbon accounting since Kate Middleton's wedding, and that terms like “compost” have become commonplace for solid waste managers and ordinary citizens alike.

-Knowledge that may be less common is that waste diversion efforts like composting don’t by themselves solve our waste emissions problem.
-Even if we ultimately eliminate all new waste through diversion programs like composting and recycling, we are likely to have material GHG emissions from landfills for the next 100 years.
+Knowledge that may be less common is that waste diversion efforts like composting don't by themselves solve our waste emissions problem.
+Even if we ultimately eliminate all new waste through diversion programs like composting and recycling, we are likely to have substantial Greenhouse Gas (GHG) emissions from landfills for the next 100 years.
 There are two main reasons for this.

 The Long Life of Waste

 First, most of the methane gas being emitted from landfills comes from waste that was deposited in the landfill five or more years ago.
 The source of this methane is largely wood, textiles, office paper, and other organic materials that break down slowly over time (and not from food waste, which is the common assumption).
 As a result, landfills will typically produce methane for 40 years or more after they have been closed and stop accepting new waste.
 So even if we successfully divert 100% of organic waste going forward, the waste that' already there will be adding to our GHG inventory beyond 2050.